gpdsec/Residual-Neural-Network/README.md

 #### **Note-**

-*The models contain this repo are trained for demo purpose, not for accuracy*
+*The models contain this repo are trained for demo purposes, not for accuracy*

 ____________________________________________________